 If proceeding with skin fold surgery (removal of dermal tissues and excess skin) after weight loss:

-- CLINICAL BEFORE SURGERY PHOTOS will be taken (your AFTER surgery photos will be taken at your follow-up appointments)
+- Secondly, CLINICAL BEFORE SURGERY PHOTOS will be taken (your AFTER surgery photos will be taken at your follow-up appointments)

 - Arm lift incisions, for example, may extend from your elbow area to your armpit area or back and upper torso